freeipa/freeipa-healthcheck/README.md

 # Writing a check module

-The base class for a check is idmcheck.core.plugin::Plugin
+The base class for a check is ipahealthcheck.core.plugin::Plugin

 The only method that needs to be implemented is check().
 This implements the test against the system and should return either a Result or a Results object.